 What if I am not satisfied with the response to a complaint?

-Experience has shown that the majority of complaints will be satisfactorily resolved, however if you are not satisfied with the outcome you may ask for a review of your complaint by the General Manager, who will reinvestigate your complaint and inform you of the findings.
+Most complaints are resolved satisfactorily.
+If you are not satisfied you can request a review by the Chief Executive Officer, who will reinvestigate and inform you of the findings.

 Abusive Customers